lucatume/wp-browser/README.md

               cleanup: true
               reconnect: true
               url: 'http://example.local'
+              urlReplacement: true
               tablePrefix: 'wp_'
 ```

 and configure `Db` parameters and the additional ones available to the `WPDb` module:

 * `url` - the site home url (required)
+* `urlReplacement` - the module will try to replace the WordPress URL hard-coded in the dump file with the one specified by the `url` parameter by default; set this to `false` to prevent this behaviour
 * `tablePrefix` - allows specifying the table prefix used in the installation, defaults to `wp_` (optional)

 #### Dump file domain replacement